-It is for reasons such as this that we must define our terms.
+This is why we must define our terms.
 Where I borrow from a particular dictionary it is credited.
 Some definitions are my own, others are credited to the author.
 Many of the definitions here are those of Ayn Rand.

 Axioms: An axiom is a statement that identifies the base of knowledge and of any further statement pertaining to that knowledge, a statement necessarily contained in all others, whether any particular speaker chooses to identify it or not.
 An axiom is a proposition that defeats its opponents by the fact that they have to accept it and use it in the process of any attempt to deny it.
 [Ayn Rand – For The New Intellectual]